 Well, because the Justice Department and the FBI think they're above the law.

-They don't think they answered to the president, they don't think they answer to Congress.
+They don't think they answer to Congress.

 CNN's also been suing for them.

-It it is corrupt to the core.
+It is corrupt to the core.

 Yeah.

-Now tell me as an investigator or the director of investigations for judicial watch, what do you do, Chris?
+Now tell me as an investigator or the director of investigations for Judicial Watch, what do you do, Chris?

 Because I assume it's part of your job to get these people to release things they don't want to release.

-Yeah, Sean, we're the kickoff point within our uh organization, the investigative and research uh department uh is really the starting point for a lot of this Freedom of Information Act uh investigations that we do, we file the requests, we track them.
+Within our organization, the Investigative and Research Department is really the starting point for a lot of this Freedom of Information Act investigations that we do.

-When we get documents back, we do all the analysis, and then uh in instances where we don't get a response, which is what Tom referred to a moment ago, where they like to stonewall and double talk, that's when we hand these cases over to our litigation department.
+And then in instances where we don't get a response, which is what Tom referred to a moment ago, where they like to stonewall and double talk, that's when we hand these cases over to our litigation department.

 Yeah.